 Fast forward to the present and Graeme has flown balloons in France, Switzerland, Italy, Canada, New Zealand and Australia.
 Highlights include flying over the summit of Mount Blanc (Europe’s highest mountain at 4809m), watching the sun set three times in a day, and participating in spectacular balloon fiestas.

-Graeme is an approved CASA chief pilot with more than 2600 hours’ flight time and 27 years’ ballooning experience.
+Graeme is an approved CASA chief pilot with more than 3000 hours’ flight time and 30 years’ ballooning experience.
 He’s flown balloons of every size – from a single person “cloud hopper” up to balloons that carry 20 people.
-Currently the larger Floating Images balloon carries up to 10 people, making for a personal experience.
+Currently the largest Floating Images balloon carries up to 10 people, making for a personal experience.

 While Graeme takes the glory in the sky, Ruth is behind the scenes using her business and event management skills to make the overall Floating Images experience run as smoothly as a gentle balloon flight itself.

 This small Australian family business prides itself on putting smiles on the faces of passengers with personal and professional service, which is why in over 20 years of business the company has won many awards.
 Floating Images also consistently receives five-star ratings from customers on TripAdvisor and Facebook.

 Floating Images has brochures available in English, French, Korean, Japanese and Chinese (Mandarin), and Graeme is fluent in French, can speak some basic Japanese and is currently learning conversational Chinese (Mandarin).